-Heroin is one of the most addictive illicit drugs people use.
+For many, prescription drug abuse becomes a gateway for the cheaper substitute: heroin.
+Unfortunately, heroin is one of the most addictive illicit drugs people use.
 Its potency causes individuals who use it to not only experience an intense feeling of euphoria but to have their brain chemistry become immediately altered.
 When this occurs, individuals become physically dependent upon the drug.
-Dependency causing individuals to need more of the drug in order to function normally.
-At this point, which can happen after just one use, using heroin isn’t about experiencing a high any longer but avoiding the intense and painful withdrawal symptoms that arise.
-Your body metabolizes heroin quickly.
-Typically, it flushes the majority out in as little as a couple of hours.
-That said, dealing with the after-effects of substance abuse takes longer.
-How long does it take to detox from heroin at a heroin detox center?
+Dependency causes individuals to need more of the drug to function normally.
+At this point, using heroin isn’t about experiencing a high any longer but avoiding the intense and painful withdrawal symptoms that arise.

 The primary factors determining your length of time in detox include your weight, age, gender, and overall health.
 From there, your substance abuse habit factors in next.
-The longer you’ve been abusing the drug, then the longer your stay in detox will likely be.
+The longer you’ve been abusing the drug, the longer your stay in detox will likely be.
 Typically, most clients finish detox in four to ten days.

 How long does it take to detox from heroin if you try to do it on your own?
 The process usually fails after day three.
 Withdrawal symptoms begin about 12 hours after the last dose.
 Then they progressively worsen over the next two to three days.
+People who try to quit cold turkey at home usually give up quickly.
+The pain becomes too strong.
+Similarly, psychological withdrawal symptoms scare the individual back to drug abuse.
+In contrast, withdrawing from the drug at a medical detox center is entirely different.

 At a medical detox facility, you undergo professional care that eases the discomfort.
 Typically, treatments include: